fontforge/designwithfontforge.com/en-US/Spacing_Metrics_and_Kerning.md

 - The right side bearing of the 'n' can be used for the right side bearing of the 'h' and 'm'.
 - The left side bearing of the 'n' can be used for the left side bearing of the 'b', 'h', 'k', 'm', 'p' and 'r'.

-Note — the above should be used as a guide only that can be used as a super effective starting point for finding correct values for these side bearings.
+Note &mdash; the above should be used as a guide only that can be used as a super effective starting point for finding correct values for these side bearings.

 <img src="images/snapshot2.png" alt="">